-We define Remaining Performance Obligations (RPO) as the amount of contracted future revenue that has not yet been recognized, including both deferred revenue and unbilled cancelable and non-cancelable contracted amounts that will be invoiced and recognized as revenue in future periods.
+We define Remaining Performance Obligations (RPO) as the amount of contracted future revenue that has not yet been recognized, including deferred revenue, billed and unbilled cancelable and non-cancelable contracted amounts.

 The RPO amount is intended to provide visibility into future revenue streams.
 We expect RPO to fluctuate up or down from period to period for several reasons, including amounts, timing, and duration of customer contracts, as well as the timing of billing cycles for each contract.
-Our RPO was \$57.3 million and \$60.5 million as of March 31, 2023 and 2022, respectively.
+Our RPO was ~~\$74.7~~ \$77.5 million and ~~\$57.3~~ \$65.1 million as of March 31, 2024 June 30, 2024 and 2023, respectively.